schmitech/hidden-data-insights/README.md

 This application:
 1. Generates synthetic datasets with embedded hidden patterns
-2. Uses OpenAI's GPT-3.5 model to analyze and extract insights from the data
+2. Uses OpenAI's GPT-4.5 Preview model to analyze and extract insights from the data
 3. Visualizes both the raw data and the discovered patterns
 4. Provides a user-friendly web interface for interaction